- How to Create Human Friendly Content with The WordPress SEO Plugin by Squirrly? - July 27, 2018

 By now you know what expectation marketing is and what advantages it can bring you.
 But is your marketing strategy going in the right direction?
 Or are you completely off when it comes to meeting the expectations of your audience?Are you completely off when it comes to meeting your audience's expectations?
 Click To Tweet

 Today I’ll offer you a complete step by step guide on how to do an audit of your site.
 By applying this, you’ll know for sure if you’re doing expectation marketing right or not.

-To make the whole process easier, I created a short form.
-It’s a list of questions that will follow the lines of this article and give a score (out of 100) at the end.
+To make the whole process easier, I created this short series of questions that will follow the lines of this article and give a score at the end.
 That way you’ll have an objective idea of how your brand stands.